Kosmosaik/ClickToGetLoot/ROADMAP.md

 ---

-## v0.0.66 — Polish & Stability Update & Inventory improvements
+## v0.0.67 — Polish & Inventory improvements
-Small but important improvements
+A small update to improve UI and create more options for the player

 ### Planned:
 - UI consistency pass (button styles, panel spacing, tooltip clarity)
 - Improve layout logic for Inventory/Equipment/Skills panels when resizing web page.
-- Add more settings and variables to config.js if possible.
-- Refactor code and create new scripts to move code and make the project more modular.

-A small update to improve inventory UI and create more options for the player
+- Make all menus resizable and movable (free moving and sizing).
 - Add a toggle to collapse/expand all inventory categories at once
 - Add a toggle to remove categories and keep all items (no matter category) in a single list.
   Add sorting option for category (inside "all items list"-view) and keep the other sorting options for new view.